Where We Work

 A long dry season which lasts from November through May.
 It is marked by the harmattan which blows from north to south.
-The average monthly temperature hovers around 30 ° C. We notice however, the hottest months are those of March and April with temperatures greater than or equal to 38 ° C.
+The average monthly temperature hovers around 30 ° C. The hottest months of the year are March and April with temperatures go above 38 ° C sometimes.

-A short winter season from June to October marked by thunderstorms with strong runoff.
-The rains are generally abundant but poorly distributed over time and in the space.
-The months of July and August generally record half of the precipitation during the winter period.
+A short rainy season from June to October marked by thunderstorms with strong runoff.
+The rains are generally abundant but poorly distributed over time.
+The months of July and August generally record half of the precipitation during the rainy period.

 Most rural women in Burkina Faso are responsible for providing food for the family, which means they have to redouble their efforts to seek alternative activities to bring in income with which to buy the food they need.